jodal/pykka/README.rst

 Pykka
 =====

-Pykka implements the actor model for concurrent programming on top of the `gevent <http://www.gevent.org/>`_ library, which again is based on greenlet and libevent.

-The goal of Pykka is to provide easy to use concurrency abstraction for Python.
+The goal of Pykka is to provide easy to use concurrency abstractions for Python by using the `actor model <http://en.wikipedia.org/wiki/Actor_model>`_.

-And since Pykka is built on gevent, the performance should be quite all right too.
+Pykka is built on the `gevent <http://www.gevent.org/>`_ library. gevent is a coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of libevent event loop.

 Project resources